SCOPE OF THIS CHAPTER

 Child abuse may relate to physical, sexual or emotional abuse or neglect and may have occurred at any point during the adult's childhood; there is no time limit on reporting these offences.

 An alleged perpetrator may continue to present a risk to children, and if the information is not shared, there is potential for children to remain at risk of harm and further abuse.
 It may also be the case that there are other historical victims.
+It is not always obvious when an original complaint is made that a single allegation may become part of a complex child abuse investigation.

 2. Action to be Taken by Professionals Receiving the Disclosure